mbadwa/DevOps-Projects/vprofile-local-env/vagrant/Manual_provisioning_WinMacIntel/VprofileProjectSetupWindowsAndMacIntel.md

     NOTE: Bringing up all the VMs may take a long time based on various factors.

-If vm setup stops in the middle run “vagrant up” command again.
+    If vm setup stops in the middle, run “vagrant up” command again.

     INFO: All the vm’s hostname and /etc/hosts file entries will be automatically updated.

 **PROVISIONING**